-The school is seeking to employ a well-qualified, enthusiastic and motivational teacher to join our high attaining English department.
-The Department has a consistent record of excellent results with both Attainment and Progress in English significantly above the national average and is a popular option Post-16.
+The school is seeking to employ a well-qualified and enthusiastic individual to join our successful Languages department.
+The ideal candidate will be teaching French and Spanish at KS3 as well as one of the language at KS4.
+All pupils study French or Spanish at KS3 with large numbers continuing into KS4.
+The Department has a consistent record of excellent results with both Attainment and Progress in Languages outstanding.